-A simple way to shape behavior is to provide feedback on learner performance, e.g., compliments, approval, encouragement, and affirmation.
-A variable-ratio produces the highest response rate for students learning a new task, whereby initially reinforcement (e.g., praise) occurs at frequent intervals, and as the performance improves reinforcement occurs less frequently, until eventually only exceptional outcomes are reinforced.

-For example, if a teacher wanted to encourage students to answer questions in class they should praise them for every attempt (regardless of whether their answer is correct).
+A simple way to shape behavior in the classroom is to provide feedback on learner performance, e.g., compliments, approval, encouragement, and affirmation.
+For example, if a teacher wanted to encourage students to answer questions in class the teacher should praise them for every attempt (regardless of whether their answer is correct).
 Gradually the teacher will only praise the students when their answer is correct, and over time only exceptional answers will be praised.

-Unwanted behaviors, such as tardiness and dominating class discussion can be extinguished through being ignored by the teacher (rather than being reinforced by having attention drawn to them).
-This is not an easy task, as the teacher may appear insincere if he/she thinks too much about the way to behave.
+Unwanted behaviors, such as tardiness and dominating class discussion can be extinguished through the discontinuation of reinforcement by the teacher (i.e., the teacher will stop reinforcing attention-seeking behaviors).
+Desirable behaviors can be maintained by varying reinforcers.